skilld-labs/trino-odbc/docs/markdown/setup/aad-saml-setup.md

     Try using the original email of your Microsoft Azure AD instead.

-2. Able to sign in using Single-Sign-On (SSO) from Azure AD, but unable to sign in using Timestream ODBC Driver.
+2. Able to sign in using Single-Sign-On (SSO) from Azure AD, but unable to sign in using Trino ODBC Driver.

     Double check that the Azure AD (AAD) credentials are entered correctly in the DSN.
 If all credentials are correct, note that it may take some time for Azure AD account to properly work after set up.
 Try sign in again in 1 hour after the Azure AD account set up is complete.

-3. Error `Request to Azure Active Directory for access token failed` is seen when connect to Timestream.
+3. Error `Request to Azure Active Directory for access token failed` is seen when connect to Trino.

     Try to create [a test user](https://learn.microsoft.com/en-us/azure/active-directory/saas-apps/amazon-web-service-tutorial#create-an-azure-ad-test-user) and [assign IAM Identity Provider and Roles](https://learn.microsoft.com/en-us/azure/active-directory/saas-apps/amazon-web-service-tutorial#assign-the-azure-ad-test-user) to the user.
-Use the test user to connect to Timestream.
+Use the test user to connect to Trino.

     To verify the test user could work, follow the steps below.